 Also, in this special case, the function $F\colon \cC(\CC)\ra \cC(\CC)$ from \eqref{e:fex} becomes

-In the following we briefly describe the generation of the Hata tree-like selfsimilar set by approximation with an asceding sequence of compact sets.
+In the following we briefly describe the generation of the Hata tree-like self-similar set by approximation with an ascending sequence of compact sets.
 As a by-product, this will eventually help us to produce images that provide an idea of the set and why it is named like this.

 Let $X_0=[0,1]\cup c[0,1]$.
 If $z,\zeta\in\CC$, we denote

 the segment of straight line in the complex plane with endpoints $z$ and $\zeta$.
 This segment inherits the orientation from $[0,1]$, so $z$ is the beginning and $\zeta$ is the end.
 We observe that